JB63134/bash_h/README.md

       }

 V3.0.0
-      I decided to rewrite h so that i could get help from multiple sources common flags like '<command> --help', -help, -h, or -? along with 'help <command>' for builtins and some keywords as a fallback, it checks if a man page exists and alerts the user.
+      I decided to rewrite h so that i could get help from multiple sources.
+      Using common flags like '<command> --help', -help, -h, or -?.
+      For builtins and some keywords use 'help <command>' As a fallback, it checks if a man page exists and alerts the user.
       For aliases, functions and scripts - handle displaying contents.
       Then feature creep got away from me and Now I have this 1200+ line mess in BASH.
-      Plus! it's 2025, so the parser, and pipeline handling are vibe coded! (chatgpt sucks) this is just a side project for me, not sure if it will ever work right, but someone might find this useful and decide to fork it.
+      Plus! it's 2025, so the parser, and pipeline handling are vibe coded! (chatgpt sucks) this is just a side project for me, not sure if it will ever work right, but someone might find this useful and decide to fix/fork it.